DrTexx/dbi/README.md

 - user-driven per-function status feedback
 - colour-coded console output (based on verbosity levels)
 ## y tho?
-I often riddle my scripts with lines such as ```print(str(var),var)```, however eventually led to indecernable walls of debugging text
+My console had become populated by indecernable walls of debugging text, all thanks to riddling my scripts with lines like ```print(str(var),var)``` for debugging.
-So I decided to create a module to provide the benefits listed above
+So I decided to create a module to solve the problem which incorporated the benefits I just listed above